LiuZhenchang/UAV_Cooperative_Search/README.md

 Please cite our paper if you use this project in your research:

-* Heterogeneous Unmanned Aerial Vehicles Cooperative Search Approach for Complex Environments, Zhenchang Liu, Mingrui Hao
+* Zhenchang Liu, Mingrui Hao, "Heterogeneous Unmanned Aerial Vehicles Cooperative Search Approach for Complex Environments,"  Engineering Applications of Artificial Intelligence, 138 (2024), 109384.

 # Quick Start